 What is the Dragon's Breath Pepper?

-The pepper was picked up and cultivated by Mike Smith, a breeder from the United Kingdom, whose goal was not heat, but to grow an attractive plant to enter in the Plant of the Year contest at the 2017 Chelsea Flower Show, heat being a side effect.
+The pepper was picked up and cultivated by Mike Smith, a breeder from St. Asaph in Denbighshire, United Kingdom, whose goal was not heat, but to grow an attractive pepper plant to enter in the Plant of the Year contest at the 2017 Chelsea Flower Show, heat being a side effect.

 It was named Dragon's Breath after the Welsh dragon.

-Dragon’s Breath peppers are quite small, only 1/2 inch in length.
-They are wrinkly and bumpy, much like other superhots, with a tiny tail indicative of high heat levels.
+Dragon's Breath peppers are wrinkly and bumpy, much like other superhots, sometimes with a tiny tail indicative of high heat levels.
+The pods ripen from green to a vibrant red, and offer a fruity flavor along with incredible heat.

 How Hot is the Dragon's Breath Pepper?